vrandezo/lambda-cli/README.md

   a local directory, the ZID is replaced by $1)
 - cache: path to a local directory for storing the cached files (key "cache")

-The values of the configuration parameters are either a single value, or a map from a short name to a value.
+The values of these configuration parameters are either a single value, or a map from a short name to a value.
 In case of the latter, the first value is taken as the default value.

+The following configuration settings are booleans:
+- tokens: whether to display the result of the tokenizer
+- ast: whether to display the result of the parse
+- timer: whether to show how long a given command took

 ### Command line arguments
 --language followed by a parameter with the ZID of the language